This is part 4 of a 4 part series on how to setup Django locally on Windows and deploy to Heroku.

 - Setup and Run Django+Heroku Locally on Windows

 - Split Configuration for Windows and Linux (this page)

-You may recall from the first page that setting up Django locally on Windows and deplying to Heroku has a problem.
+- You may recall from the first page that setting up Django locally on Windows and deploying to Heroku has a problem.
 If the application uses PostgreSQL, then the configuration between Windows and Linux cannot be the same.

 This final part describes how to setup the configuration (requirements) so that Windows and Linux have different requirements.

 The easiest way to specify different requirements is to have two

 requirements.txt files: one for local development and one for production.
 Heroku’s Python buildpack uses

 requirements.txt, so unless you want to change the buildpack, the easiest way to set things up is: